amber-ku/Knock-Knock-Joke-Server/README.md

 This is Assignment3 of CS 214:System Programming, Fall 2020\
 Completed by Hsinghui Ku & Chang Li
 ## Description
 This program use C socket to implement a simple network service: a knock knock joke server.
 It will use the protocal desplayed below.
 There is an application protocol and a message format.
 The application protocol specifies what messages of what type are allowed when.
-The message format specifies how the application messages should be constructed and read/written from/to your sockets.
+The message format specifies how the application messages should be constructed and read/written from/to the socket.

 > Knock, knock.\(Server\)\
 > Who's there?\(Client\)\